Please note that Tapas no longer supports Internet Explorer.

 Dec 09, 2025

 Hopped off a cargo wagon just before the scanning arcs.
-It was of utmost importance not to trip any alarms, because the very next minute city wall ahead would be crawling with firepower.
-It had enough vigilant snipers as is.
+It was of utmost importance not to trip any alarms, because the very next minute the city wall ahead would be crawling with firepower.
+It had enough snipers on it.

-Skirted around the towering columns and carefully followed the slowing train.
-I dressed in colours of dirt.
-Insulated too, in case they watched with more than just naked eye.
+I skirted around the towering columns, carefully following the slowing train.
+Clothes in colours of dirt.
+Insulated too, in case they watched with more than just the naked eye.
 Dusk helped out in many ways.

-I could have boarded a passenger train, but trusted my abilities more than somebody else’s questionable crafts.
+I could have boarded a passenger train, but trusted my abilities more than somebody else’s shoddy crafts.
 On top of that, this was Kalanta.
 Local forces had to be on the lookout for all manner of speech impairments.
 To put them out of their misery, if nothing else.
-This was that kind of place.
-Eastern province was a bit harsher than the central lands.

-Passed the final pillar of technological sophistication and so did the train.
-Jogged to catch up and clung to the last wagon, carefully manoeuvring underneath.
-It was easy, especially since the long hauler was about to halt for the night within a safe haven.
+Passed the final pillar of technological sophistication, and so did the train.
+Caught up to it and clung under the last wagon.
+Easy.
+The long hauler was about to halt for the night within a safe haven.

 Today was just that kind of day – and heftier size of a train merely called forth a disproportionally larger predator.